TGITS/docker-compose-examples/postgresql-docker-compose-examples/README.md

 ![Selecting PostgreSQL as the database for which you want to create a connection](./pics/access_pg_with_dbeaver_002.png)

-* You should have on a window with the connection settings to fill.
+* A window with the connection settings to fill should open.
   * You should change the value for `Database` (should be the value associated with `POSTGRES_DB` in the `.env` file), for `Username` (should be the value associated with `POSTGRES_USER` in the `.env` file) and `Password` (should be the value associated with `POSTGRES_PASSWORD` in the `.env` file).
   * The default value for the other fields should be the values you need.